 We bless our children individually just like Jacob did for his children and grandchildren.
 We teach our children the importance of gratitude and connection.
 No matter how hard the week has been, we acknowledge each child’s uniqueness and express our fervent wishes for them.

-Print your copy of the Shabbat prayer for children, included in our easy-to-follow Shabbat companion.
+Print your copy of the Shabbat prayer for children.

 What blessings do our children need?